-3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+4. BASIS OF PREPARATION AND ACCOUNTING POLICIES

-3.1 Basis of preparation
+4.1 Basis of preparation

-The consolidated financial statements on pages 62 to 127 have been prepared in accordance with HKFRSs issued by the HKICPA.
+The consolidated financial statements on pages 63 to 127 have been prepared in accordance with HKFRSs issued by the HKICPA.
 These consolidated financial statements also comply with the applicable disclosure requirements of the Hong Kong Companies Ordinance and of the Rules Governing the Listing of Securities on the Stock Exchange ("Listing Rules").

-The significant accounting policies that have been used in the preparation of these consolidated financial statements are summarised below.
+The accounting policies that have been used in the preparation of these consolidated financial statements are summarised below.
 These policies have been consistently applied to all the years presented unless otherwise stated.
-The adoption of amended HKFRSs and the impact on the Group's consolidated financial statements, if any, are disclosed in note 2 to the consolidated financial statements.
+The adoption of new and amended HKFRSs and the impact on the Group's consolidated financial statements, if any, are disclosed in note 2 to the consolidated financial statements.